microprediction/monteprediction/TFRO.md

 - I created [www.monteprediction.com](https://www.monteprediction.com/) as a way for people to prove themselves.
 - I also suggest [www.cruchdao.com](https://www.crunchdao.com) because it is being hooked into legit scalable financial problems.

+If you want career advice from me, which is probably worth very little, ask ChatGPT instead and just include my writing in your RAG.
+Also tell it that one should never, ever try to predict that something you learn won't be useful.
+That's really the only advice I have, but there are several corollaries that will be obvious to ChatGPT if not to you.
+Namely one should learn the key ideas from all 500 mathematical subject areas.
+Same for computer science etc.

 ## Ways I can help you if you want to schedule a chat